Eucharistic Ministry to the Homebound

 Mission Dinner Community

-The Mission Dinner Community gathers one Sunday a month to fellowship, enjoy a great meal and raise funds for poverty and justice-related causes.
+The Mission Dinner Community gathers one Sunday a month for fellowship, to enjoy a great meal and to raise funds for poverty and justice-related causes.
 One of our main missions is to support the Dominican Missionaries and Fr.
-Miguel Rolland, O.P., and his parish, Santa Maria de Guadelupe.
+Miguel Rolland, O.P., and his parish, Santa Maria de Guadelupe in Mexicali.
 Come and enjoy our potluck gathering, and get interested in what God is doing in Mexicali !
 Everyone is welcome !

-We normally meet at 6:00 pm on the 2nd Sunday of the month, but next month’s meeting will take place on Saturday, March 11th at 11:30 a.m.
-A Filipino lunch will be served, and Fr.
-Miguel Rolland, O.P., will be present in person!
+We normally meet at 6:00 pm on the 2nd Sunday of the month, but this month’s meeting took place on Saturday, March 11th at 11:30 a.m.
+A delicious Filipino lunch was served, and Fr.
+Miguel Rolland, O.P., was present in person!

-You may RSVP to Sharon Henthorn-Iwane at (510) 527-5035.
-Please click here to learn more about our mission.
+Please RSVP to Sharon Henthorn-Iwane at (510) 527-5035.
+You may click here to learn more about our mission.

 Peace and Social Justice

 The Peace and Social Justice Ministry seeks a deeper understanding of current social issues in light of gospel values and the key themes of Catholic Social Teaching.
 Through prayer and research, we develop a plan of action to promote positive change.
 We provide education through lectures and panels, are involved in letter-writing campaigns and petition drives.
 In the past, our committee has participated in the National Religious Campaign against Torture, and individual members have joined Bread for the World, Maryknoll Missionaries, and other charitable organizations.